rdgupta280/GYM-Website/README.md

 Registration & Login: Provides a user authentication system that enables new users to register an account and existing users to log in.
 This functionality allows users to access personalized features, such as booking classes and managing their membership.

 # Deployment
 The Gym Website is deployed and can be accessed at https://ram-gymproject.netlify.app/.
-The site is hosted on Vercel, a popular platform for deployment and hosting of web applications.
+The site is hosted on Netlify, a popular platform for deployment and hosting of web applications.